-In accordance with federal regulations and university policy, the protocol application requires the Principal Investigator to provide a rationale for the numbers of animals to be used.
-It is implicit from these requirements that there be an institutional mechanism to ensure that the animal use is approved, and that the number of animals used is consistent with information in the approved protocol.
+In accordance with federal regulations and university policy, the protocol application requires the principal investigator (PI) to provide a rationale for the number(s) of animals to be used.
+It is implicit from these requirements that there be an institutional mechanism to ensure the animal use is approved and the number of animals used is consistent with information in the IACUC-approved protocol.

 *An animal resource unit is an administrative unit that, for the purposes of this policy, acknowledges and accepts responsibility for tracking IACUC approval and approved animal numbers.
-That unit could be an animal facility (e.g., Biological Resources Facility), a college-wide service unit (e.g., CVM Laboratory Animal Resources), a University Field Lab or Field Station, or an academic department.
+That unit could be an animal facility (e.g., Biological Resources Facility); a collegewide service unit (e.g., CVM Laboratory Animal Resources); a University Field Lab or Field Station; or an academic department.